ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 ## 9. Subsequent Updates
 <details>
-<summary>click to show</summary><br>
+<summary>click to show</summary>

 ### 8th September: 2022 <br>
-Using the idea of "stacking" in constructing finishing model.
+Using the idea of "stacking" in constructing finishing model.<br>
-First, fill in the missing "wip" data in finishing department by using the model constructed by Sewing Department Data.
+First, fill in the missing "wip" data in finishing department by using the model constructed by Sewing Department Data.<br>
-Then, train the finishing department data with predicted wip data as one of the features to predict the actual productivity.
+Then, train the finishing department data with predicted wip data as one of the features to predict the actual productivity.<br>
-The average MAE is significantly reduced by an amount of 0.05~0.08.
+The average MAE is reduced by an amount of 0.005~0.008 and the correlation betwwen the predicted productivity and actual productivity has been increased to 0.78.

 </details>